elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 >
 > 1. Where access to the external network is slow or expensive:
 >
->     1. Local DNS caching &#8211; results are cached in the forwarding server so that frequently requested domains will provide fast results from the cache.
+>     1. Local DNS caching - results are cached in the forwarding server so that frequently requested domains will provide fast results from the cache.
->     2. The Remote (forwarded to) DNS server provides recursive query support &#8211; results in a single query across the network (from the forwarding DNS to the forwared to DNS) thus reducing traffic congestion (on busy networks) and increasing performance (on slow networks).
+>     2. The Remote (forwarded to) DNS server provides recursive query support - results in a single query across the network (from the forwarding DNS to the forwared to DNS) thus reducing traffic congestion (on busy networks) and increasing performance (on slow networks).
 >
 > 2. Forwarding servers also can be used to ease the burden of local administration by providing a single point at which changes to remote name servers may be managed, rather than having to update all hosts.
 Thus, all hosts in a particular network section or area can be configured to point to a fixed forwarding DNS which can be configured to stream DNS traffic as desired and changed over time with minimal effort.
 >
 > 3. Sanitizing traffic.
 Especially in larger private networks it may be sensible to stream DNS traffic for local domain access by forwarding to the local DNS servers while forwarding external DNS requests to a dirty or hardened caching DNS (or resolver).
 >
-> BIND allows configuration of forwarding using the forward and forwarders parameters either at a &#8216;global&#8217; level (in an options section) or on a per-zone basis in a zone section of the named.conf file.
+> BIND allows configuration of forwarding using the forward and forwarders parameters either at a 'global' level (in an options section) or on a per-zone basis in a zone section of the named.conf file.
 Both configurations are shown in the examples below:
 >
-> #### Global Forwarding &#8211; All Requests
+> #### Global Forwarding - All Requests
 >
 >     // options section fragment of named.conf
 >     // forwarders can have multiple choices